seenu-21/fitness-website/README.md

 # Features

-1.Learn about different fitness programs, including strength training, cardio training, fat burning, and health fitness.
-2.Discover the benefits of choosing FitFusion for your fitness journey.
-3.Explore and select from various subscription plans, including premium, basic, and pro plans.
-4.Gain insight from testimonials provided by entrepreneurs, coaches, and satisfied customers.
-5.Enjoy a fully responsive design to ensure optimal user experience across all devices.
+1.Learn about different fitness programs, including strength training, cardio training, fat burning, and health fitness, 2.Discover the benefits of choosing FitFusion for your fitness journey, 3.Explore and select from various subscription plans, including premium, basic, and pro plans, 4.Gain insight from testimonials provided by entrepreneurs, coaches, and satisfied customers, 5.Enjoy a fully responsive design to ensure optimal user experience across all devices.

 # License